cseanburns/personal_knowledge_mgmt/src/p1-pkm.md

 ### Theme

 At the top of the page is an icon of a paint brush.
-The default theme is darker text on a light background, but you can change the theme per your preferences.
+The default theme is darker text on a light background, but you may change the theme per your preferences.

 ### Printing